nohadrweesh/ckad-notes/08-State Persistence/05-Headless-services.md

 # Normal SVC VS Headless SVC
 - Normal SVC : gets ClusterIP(10.96.5.1) assigned and a DNS(mysql.default.svc.cluster.local)
 - In the previous MySQL example , it's okay to serve read from the svc endpoint (that could be frowarded to any slave or to master) but writes can only be served from master (to replicate to other slaves)
-- So we need to reach master pod directly (not via IP as it changes) so we need a svc that deosn't load balance requests but gives us a DNS record
+- So we need to reach master pod directly (not via IP as it changes) so we need a svc that doesn't load balance requests but gives us a DNS record
 - SO Headless SVC doesn't load balance like nomral SVCs but it just creates DNS records

 # Headless Service